How To Start Commercial Blueberry Farming in Kenya

 A Blueberry Farm

-How to Establish Your Blueberry Plant(s)
+How to Establish Your Blueberry Farm: Step-by-Step

 • Soil preparation: Blueberries prefer loam or sandy loam soils.
 The red volcanic soils of central Kenya are ideal since they are also slightly acidic, giving the required pH of 4.5 to 5.5.
 If your soil is not naturally acidic, you can amend it with animal manure, rabbit Urine or peat moss to lower the PH.
 Additionally; add compost manure matter to the soil to improve its fertility and structure.